 Your menstrual cycle refers to the various changes that occur to prepare your body for pregnancy.
 A normal cycle ranges from 24-38 days with eight or fewer days of bleeding.

 Abnormal uterine bleeding encompasses a variety of different menstrual bleeding patterns.
-This broad category can be divided into different bleeding patterns including, but not limited to:
+Some of the most common include:

 With this type of bleeding, there are abnormalities in the length of your menstrual cycle.
 If your menstrual cycle is fewer than 24 days or longer than 38, then you should schedule a visit with Dr. Paas for an evaluation.